Guide to Business in Spain logo

 The aid granted under a competitive procedure and its amount will consist of a percentage of the approved eligible investment and varies according to the following scheme:

-• Aid for significant investments in mining safety: Only SMEs can qualify for this aid, and the intensity of the aid cannot exceed 20% of the eligible costs in the case of small enterprises and micro enterprises, and 10% in the case of medium-sized enterprises, subject to a minimum amount of €12,000 for the aid granted.
+• Aid for significant investments in mining safety: Only SMEs can qualify for this aid, although the maximum aid intensity will vary depending on the type of SME.
+In the case of micro and small enterprises, the intensity can be up to 20% of the eligible costs, whereas in the case of medium-sized enterprises, it cannot exceed 10%, subject to a minimum amount of €12,000 for the aid granted.

 • Mining safety training projects: Only non-profit institutions can apply for this aid.
 The intensity of the aid may be up to 100% of the cost of the approved eligible investment, tied to hours of instruction evidenced and to the performance of complete courses presented in the project.
 In any event, the maximum amount granted to a project of this kind is €65,000 per application, whereas its minimum amount is set at €4,000.
 As limits on this line, it should be noted (i) that the maximum number of eligible hours is 8 hours per course, with a mandatory minimum of 3 hours; and (ii) the maximum permissible cost per worker and hour, and the total cost per worker set in each annual call for aid applications may not exceed €350 under any circumstances.